Co-Curricular Club Expo

 Where: Wednesday and Sunday Trainings at Owles Tce and SISS Dragon Boat Champs at Lake Hood.

-Dragon Boating is where you race in a boat with paddlers, a drummer and a steer person against other boats to cross the finish with the shortest time possible.
+Dragon Boating is where you race in a boat with paddlers, a drummer and a sweep person against other boats to cross the finish with the shortest time possible.

 Leader: Mrs Sinclair